robertbrestle/7dtdds-setup/README.md

 If you want to remove the crontab, simply follow the above steps and remove the entire `@reboot ...` line.

+# Telnet Functionality
+In addition to this setup documentation, I have included some scripts showing off telnet functionality.
+Please see the `telnet/` directory for more information.

 # Troubleshooting
 Server logs are saved under `/opt/games/7days/7DaysToDieServer_Data/output_log*.txt`